sixarata/sixarata/README.md

 ```
 Visit: http://127.0.0.1:8080

+## contribute

+Fork.
+Jam.
+Discuss.
+Merge.
+Repeat.

+All are welcome.
+Intolerance is not tolerated.

-## favorites
+## inspiration

-Our favorite platforming games are your favorite platforming games.
 Roguelikes.
 Metroidvanias.
-There are thousands of good ones, hundreds of great ones, and dozens that really stand out as being excellent.
+Megas.
+Contras.
+Guacs.
+Plumbers.
+Dragons.
+Fighters.
+Fantasies.

 Double jumps.
 Wall jumps.
-Git gud.
 Speed boosters.
 Frying pans.
 Portals.
 Time control.
 Grappling hooks.
 Whips.
 Turkey dinners.
 Boss fights.
 Doors.
 Keys.
 Health.
 Lives.
 Dungeons.
 Biomes.

+Ups.
+Downs.
+Lefts.
+Rights.

-Killer soundtracks.
-Unique sound effects.
+Killer tracks.
+Bloopy effects.
 Challenging puzzles.
-Speed running.
-100% item collection.
-Saving the animals.
+Saving frames.
+Saving animals.

+Your favorite platforming games are our favorites, too.

+## principles

+Simplicity.
+Fun.
+Learning.
+Experimentation.
+Growth.

+Consideration.
+Compassion.
+Collaboration.

 ## goals

-* Make it easy for everyone to see their name in the credits of a great video game.
+* Enable everyone to see their name in the credits of an iconic video game.
-* Provide open source versions of every cool platforming gaming mechanic that has made you think differently about the world.
+* Provide open source versions of every cool platform game mechanic that has made you think differently about the world.
-* A million project forks, recommending changes back into it, forging into a monolithic platforming masterpiece.
+* A million project forks, recommending changes back into it, forging a monolithic platforming masterpiece & encyclopedia.
-* Share the success of achieving all of these ambitious goals with the entire world.
+* Share the success of these achievements with the entire world.

 ## why

 We love games.
-Games that appear simple, but are exquisitely robust and easily enjoyed by all audiences, without barriers.
+Games that start simple but are exquisitely robust and easily enjoyed by all audiences without barriers.
-Sharing, learning, teaching, experimenting, and the freedom to do them freely forever.
+Sharing, learning, teaching, experimenting, and the freedom to do these things freely forever.
 JavaScript (and the Web) are currently the simplest & most accessible to the widest audience.

+## what

+"sixarata" backwards is "ataraxis": the absence of mental stress or anxiety.
+The best games balance thrills with chills, and that is a design priority in this project.